Cannabis is called weed for a reason.

 But make sure to use the actual LED watts.
 Many manufacturers (especially the Chinese ones) will call their light a 2000 watt fixture, but it will actually only draw a few hundred watts.
 The actual draw is the wattage to use for the calculation.

-You will also want to put the lights on a timer, if your fixture does not have a built-in timer.
-That way you can schedule the lights to come on and switch off at certain times everyday, to mimic the natural daylight conditions plants would face outdoors.
+That way you can schedule the lights to come on and switch off at certain times every day, to mimic the natural daylight conditions plants would face outdoors.

 LED Grow Light And Timer Recommendation

-My favorite lights are those from Horticulture Lighting Group (HLG).
-If you are on a bit of a budget, Spider Farmer lights are a good alternative from China.
-They are the best value on the market, currently
+If you are on a stricter budget, Spider Farmer lights (link goes to review) are a good alternative from China.
+They are the best value on the market, currently.

 For timers, there is no need to go fancy.
-AÂ single-outlet mechanical timer works great if you’ve only got one light.
+A single-outlet mechanical timer works great if you’ve only got one light.
 If you have more, you’ll find plenty of timers with multiple outlets as well.
 Our buying guide for timers has more.

 Environmental Control